eppu-peltonen/avr-c/README.md

-# Timer and interrupts test
+# Timer and interrupt example

 C blink example using timer and interrupts on ATmega328P (Arduino Uno).